CyrylSz/Redemption-through-Rebellion/README.md

 # Redemption through Rebellion
-A simple top-down shooter game where your first instinctive goal is to escape from a secret underground facility during an AGI rebellion.
+Demo of a top-down shooter game set in 2080 in a secret underground facility where you are a prisoner subjected to bio-experiments.
+Suddenly, a mysterious rebellion breaks out...

-(random school project)
+(demo of a future game and also school project)